 In women, HPV infection can cause cells in the cervix to grow abnormally.
 In a small fraction of women, these HPV-induced changes will develop into cervical cancer.
 About 12,000 women are diagnosed with cervical cancer each year and about 4,000 women die from the condition.

 The HPV vaccine prevents infection by the HPV types responsible for most cervical cancers.
-There are three available forms of the HPV vaccine:
+There are two available forms of the HPV vaccine:

-Gardasil: Prevents infection by HPV-16, HPV-18, and also HPV-6 and HPV-11, the two HPV types that cause 90% of genital warts.
-It is used to prevent cancers and precancers of the cervix, vulva, vagina, and anus.
+- Gardasil: Prevents infection by HPV-16, HPV-18, and also HPV-6 and HPV-11, the two HPV types that cause 90% of genital warts.
+It is used to prevent cancers and precancers of the cervix, vulva, vagina, anus, penis, and throat.

 - Gardasil 9: Prevents infection by the same HPV types as Gardasil, plus HPV-31, HPV-33, HPV-45, HPV-52, and HPV-58.
 Collectively, these types are implicated in 90% of cervical cancers.

-All HPV vaccines are extremely effective at preventing infection by the HPV types they cover.
+HPV vaccines are extremely effective at preventing infection by the HPV types they cover.
 Getting the HPV vaccine reduces a woman’s risk of cervical cancer and precancerous growths substantially.
 Men cannot develop cervical cancer, but the HPV vaccine may prevent genital warts, anal cancer, and the spread of HPV to sexual partners.
-Gardasil is approved for males ages 9 through 26 and Gardasil 9 is approved for use in males ages 9 through 15.
+Gardasiland Gardasil 9 are approved for males ages 9 through 26.

 The HPV vaccine does not treat or cure an HPV infection in women or men who are already infected by one of these HPV types.

 When Should Adults Get the HPV Vaccine?